madyark/MS1-project/README.md

 potential viewers who wish to learn about mental health, help themselves in their mental struggles, help others who face mental struggles, or support campaigns promoting mental health awareness.

-The goal for this projet was to create a single website where users with different needs can retrieve information on mental health without having to sift through multiple webpages.
+The goal for this project was to create a single website where users with different needs can retrieve information on mental health without having to sift through multiple webpages.

 Right now, it is difficult to find a single platform that offers educational value for people who have never faced or even heard about these issues and at the same time offers practical help for the ones who have a great deal of experience with such problems and are looking for ways on resolving them.

-Since mental health issues are exceptionally prevalent in modern society, and since stigma leaves the victims of mental illnesses belittled, misinformed, and uneducated, we attempted to create a platform within which users can access resources to educate themselves, help themselves, help others, and spread awareness on mental health.
+Since mental health issues are exceptionally prevalent in modern society, and since stigma leaves the victims of mental illnesses belittled, misinformed, and uneducated, we attempted to create a website within which users can access resources to educate themselves, help themselves, help others, and spread awareness on mental health.

 On our website, users can easily navigate across different pages to find the information that they are looking for depending on their interests within the area of mental health and mental health awareness.